nextflow-io/training/docs/basic_training/channels.md

 2
 ```

 Besides, in many situations, Nextflow will implicitly convert variables to value channels when they are used in a process invocation.
-For example, when you invoke a process with a pipeline parameter (`params.example`) which has a string value, it is automatically cast into a value channel.
+For example, when you invoke a process with a workflow parameter (`params.example`) which has a string value, it is automatically cast into a value channel.

 ## Channel factories